Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 2. Map and transform your existing data

-On the other hand, if the data is fundamentally missing, this becomes an operational challenge.
-We often find that critical information isn't "lost" - it just isn't being pulled through from a PIM correctly, or it lives exclusively in the heads of your product team.
+If the data is fundamentally missing, this becomes an operational challenge.
+We often find that critical information isn't lost - it just isn't being pulled through from a PIM correctly, or it lives exclusively in the heads of your product team.
+These are specific challenges that need to be addressed before any technical work begins.
+You can't prompt-engineer your way out of a missing fact; if the information isn't in your business, it won't be in your database.

 Part of our process is identifying these gaps and helping you build the rigour needed to capture that data at the source.